Kasahs/freezer.js/README.md

 Assuming strict mode.
-If strict mode is not active the lines that throw errors will fail silently in some envs */ import * as freezer from 'freezer' import {cloneDeep} from 'lodash'
+If strict mode is not active the lines that throw errors will fail silently in some envs */ import * as freezer from 'freezerjs' import {cloneDeep} from 'lodash'

 function dummy(){